SyncfusionExamples/getting-started-with-blazor-splitter-component/README.md

 ## About Syncfusion Blazor Components
 The Syncfusion's Blazor components library offers over 70 UI components to work with Blazor server-side and client-side (Blazor WebAssembly) projects seamlessly.
-In addition to Splitter, we provide popular Blazor Components such as DataGrid,Charts, Scheduler, Diagram, Word Processor, and more.
+In addition to Splitter, we provide popular Blazor Components such as DataGrid,Charts, Scheduler, Diagram and Word Processor.

 ### About Syncfusion